DoubleDeuceBuddha/bfwr_api/readme.md

 The code in this repo primarily uses the computers method, though it looks like many of the query parameters work universally.

-Something else interesting is that the initial pageload of http(s)://yourbfserver(:52311))/webreports?page=ExploreComputers includes embedded JavaScript with a whole host of useful information which is used to population options, tables, and dropdowns.
+Something else interesting is that the initial pageload of http(s)://yourbfserver(:52311))/webreports?page=ExploreComputers includes embedded JavaScript with a whole host of useful information which is used to populate options, tables, and dropdowns.
 It isn't exactly straightforward to extract, but that's OK, because I put something together to do it for you.
 The information it includes in the pageload is contained in JSON objects as follows:

 *   ActionProperties:
     * name